-Ms. Hermanovsky, a grade 9 and 10 science and grade 11 and 12 biology teacher, is definitely your go to person for scientific inquiries.
-Ms. Hermanovsky has been teaching at Marc Garneau for the past eight years.
+Ms. Hermanovsky, a Grade 9 and 10 science and Grade 11 and 12 biology teacher at Garneau, is definitely your go-to person for scientific inquiries.
+She has been teaching at Marc Garneau for the past eight years.
 When she first started teaching, Ms. Hermanovsky didn’t settle in any one school for a long time.
 That changed when she reached Garneau.
 She says the main reason she stayed at Garneau for so long was because of its atmosphere and student and teacher body: “I think the student body is amazing, the students are respectful and kind and eager to learn, so I actually love this school.
 We are lucky at Garneau to have an amazing teacher body here working towards same goals.”

-It took Ms. Hermanovsky about five years to become settled in the school and she was very eager to get more involved by beginning her own club.
-She recounts her journey of teaching as being challenging: “I find that there’s always a difficult facet no matter how long you’re teaching—it’s either the marking or trying to find a way to motivate students.”
-With challenges, however, there come rewards.
-“My reward is the joy I get from what I do for [the students].
+Reflecting on her journey towards becoming a teacher, she says it was a challenging path: “I find that there’s always a difficult facet no matter how long you’re teaching—it’s either the marking or trying to find a way to motivate students.”
+With challenges, however, there come rewards; she added, “My reward is the joy I get from what I do for [the students].
 The impact it has on me is like watching my Grade 12 students graduate and pursue a subject they’re passionate about.”

 To share her passion for running, she recommends that the female students of Garneau join the Run for Fun Club, which will be starting in the second semester of the school year.
 Ms. Hermanovsky founded the club as a way to help girls enjoy running and attain its numerous benefits.
 Above all, Ms. Hermanovsky prioritizes spending time with family and friends.
 To her, socializing and catching up with the people close to her brings an important balance to her busy life.

 Although her job can be tough, she looks forward to waking up every day because of how much joy and laughter she gains from teaching her students.
 For Ms. Hermanovsky, there’s no other job she’d rather have than teaching.